rev-dot-now/o/README.md

 Both modes offer flexible ways to generate content, automate tasks, and explore meta-programming workflows.

-> Note: In all of the following examples we will be using `o` compiled to a
-> binary to run the same examples localy use `bun run dev`.
+> Note: In the following examples, we will use the compiled binary of `o`.
+To run the same examples locally, use `bun run dev`.

 ---